Welcome to Year 6

 Hello and welcome to Year 6!

 I hope that you have all had a lovely time over the summer and are ready for a new school year.
-I am very excited to be teaching Year 6 this year and looking forward to working together to ensure that we all have a very exciting and productive final year.
+I am very excited to be teaching Year 6, and looking forward to working together to ensure that we all have a very exciting and productive final year.
 I am sure that you and your child will enjoy the new challenges and approaches to learning that Year 6 has to offer - we have a lot to look forward to!

 If you have any questions or queries, please do not hesitate to contact me, either by email, at email@example.com, or at the end of the school day, and I will do all that I can to help.